 In my scenario, there are two SAP backend systems – one hosted in the customer’s Sydney data center and the other hosted in Dubai data center.

 Configuring the Cloud Connector based on Location

 As an administrator, when you are setting up the connection to an account, you have the option to provider the Location ID.
 You can provider a value here which will be used later from the Cloud Platform.

 In the below screen, I am working on a Cloud Connector which is physically installed in the Dubai data center.
-Hence, when establishing a connection to the HANA Cloud Platform account, I have provided a Location ID “DUBAI”.
+Hence, when establishing a connection to the SAP Cloud Platform account, I have provided a Location ID “DUBAI”.

 For this Cloud connector, I have configured a backed system with a virtual name U1Y (which also exists in the same data center, ie Dubai) and exposed the OData services under a particular path.